softwarerero/meteor-accounts-t9n/README.md

 # Translations for the meteor account's error messages

 Right now only accounts-base and accounts-passwords are translated.
 Contributions for other packages are welcome.
 We try to translate only messages that might pop up at a users screen as developers are expected to understand English errors anyway.
-The translations have moved to accounts-entry, but translations can be added here for other accounts related modules.
+Some translations have moved to accounts-entry, but translations can be added here for other accounts related modules and of course for more languages.

 Translations are currently available for Czech, German, Italian, Polish and Spanish.
-You are welcome to add more.

 This package is inspired by just-i18n and included this as a dependency before version 0.0.3.